kevhainfo/PersonalWork/README.md

 # Personal Work
 Hi!
 Below I've detailed my work on wildfire prediction, PONG with Machine Learning, and the Cuckoo Search Metaheuristic.
+I've also included the code for my USACO (United States Computing Olympiad) Silver submissions.

 WILDFIRE PREDICTION
 I used the UNET architecture to predict wildfires on global wildfire maps.